Education

 Vivek Pandey is an Assistant Professor of Accounting at the University of Rochester Simon Business School.

-Pandey’s research broadly focuses on empirical accounting, intersecting with political economy, labor economics, and corporate finance.
-He has a special interest in how various frictions (e.g., informational, contractual, individual beliefs) and innovations (e.g., transparency) both shape and are influenced by the behavior of and interactions between firms, employees, investors, regulators, and auditors.
-His research has examined a range of topics related to regulatory actions, political ideology, market feedback, supply chains, and financial and non-financial disclosures and transparency.
-His research is published in the Journal of Accounting and Economics and The Accounting Review.
+Pandey’s research centers on empirical accounting at the intersection of political economy, labor economics, and corporate finance.
+He has a special interest in how frictions (e.g., informational, contractual, or belief-driven) and innovations like transparency shape and are shaped by financial, labor, and other markets.
+His recent work spans regulatory actions, political ideology, market feedback, supply chains, and disclosures.
+His research is published in top academic journals such as the Journal of Accounting and Economics and The Accounting Review.

 Pandey teaches Corporate Financial Accounting in the MBA program, helping managers and leaders become better consumers of accounting information and thereby better decision makers.
 Prior to joining the University of Rochester in 2022, he obtained a Ph.D. from the University of Southern California and an MBA from the Indian Institute of Management.